 Fair Value of Financial Instruments.
 The Company measures financial instruments in accordance with FASB ASC 820, Fair Value Measurements and Disclosures ("ASC 820"), for financial assets and liabilities measured on a recurring basis.
 ASC 820 defines the fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 The Company determines the fair values of its financial instruments based on the fair value hierarchy established in ASC 820, which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 The hierarchy is broken down into three levels based upon the observability of inputs.
-Fair values determined by Level 1 inputs utilize quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company has the ability to access.
-Level 2 inputs include quoted prices for similar assets and liabilities in active markets, and inputs other than quoted prices that are observable for the asset or liability.
+Fair values determined by Level 1 inputs utilize quoted prices (unadjusted) in active markets for identical assets or liabilities in active markets, and inputs other than quoted prices that are observable for the asset or liability.
 Level 3 inputs are unobservable inputs for the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
-In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
-In such cases, the level in the fair value hierarchy within which the fair value measurement in its entirety falls has been determined based on the lowest level input that is significant to the fair value measurement in its entirety.
-The Company's assessment of the significance of a particular input to the fair value in its entirety judgment and considers factors specific to the asset or liability.
+In certain cases, the level in the fair value hierarchy within which the fair value measurement in its entirety falls has been determined based on the lowest level input that is significant to the fair value measurement in its entirety.
+The Company's assessment of the significance of a particular input to the fair value in its entirety requires judgment and considers factors specific to the asset or liability.